-A5843 (Speight, Verrelli, Moriarty/Lagana, Greenstein) - Requires employers to post notice for employees on employee misclassification.
+- A5843 (Speight, Verrelli, Moriarty/Lagana, Greenstein) - Requires employers to post a notice for employees on employee misclassification.

-S4226 (Madden, Singleton/Calabrese, Verrelli, Moriarty) - Permits Department of Labor and Workforce Development to post information of person who violates State wage, benefit and tax laws.
+- S4226 (Madden, Singleton/Calabrese, Verrelli, Moriarty) - Permits the Department of Labor and Workforce Development to post information about the person who violates State wage, benefit, and tax laws.

 "Workers’ rights enhance the quality of life of all New Jersey residents.
-They are vital to the livelihoods for those employed in our state and for the families they support," said Senator Joseph Lagana.
-"These rights often come under attack, but in New Jersey we are committed to standing up for employees and their families.
+They are vital to the livelihoods of those employed in our state and the families they support," said Senator Joseph Lagana.
+"These rights often come under attack, but in New Jersey, we are committed to standing up for employees and their families.
 With this bill package in place, we honor that commitment and make our state a greater place to earn a living."

 "When the rights of our workers are threatened, we need to take action to ensure that they are protected," said Senator Troy Singleton.
 "We can protect our workers' rights by punishing those unscrupulous contractors and companies who commit wage theft and ultimately take advantage of their hard work."

 “Today marks a victory for workers all across the state of New Jersey,” said Senator Fred Madden.
-“For far too long, unscrupulous contractors have cheated their workers out of hard-earned wages and benefits in order to undercut the competition and increase personal profits.
-This has created untold social and economic costs for our middle class families, but today we say no more.
+“For far too long, unscrupulous contractors have cheated their workers out of hard-earned wages and benefits to undercut the competition and increase personal profits.
+This has created untold social and economic costs for our middle-class families, but today we say no more.
 These increased protections underscore our commitment to fighting for the rights of our working class.”

 Assemblymembers Wayne DeAngelo, Joe Danielsen, Eric Houghtaling, Paul Moriarty, Shanique Speight, Anthony Verrelli, Linda Carter, Clinton Calabrese, and Nicholas Chiaravalloti issued the following joint statement on the new laws regarding misclassification concerns: